August C. Fromm

 IN 1965 F&S Engraving was incorporated.

-The company focused on steel stamp engraving until the early 1970's when Nabisco ordered the first oreo cookie roll engraved.
-The order led to the creation of the bakery department which presently represents over half of the business for the company.
+The company focused on steel stamp engraving until the early 1970's when the company engraved its first cookie roll.
+The first roll led to many others and the bakery division was born.
 The engraving of the first cookie molders led to the development of numerically controlled engraving machines.
 F&S Engraving became the first company to use such computer controlled engravers to engrave rotary cookie molders.
 From that point on F&S Engraving led the industry in computerizing the engraving process from the original systems which relied on punch tape driven controls to the modern CAD/CAM systems fully integrating the speed and precision of computers from the design phase through to production.

 F&S Engraving was also the first in the industry to offer in house release coating service and non stick coatings for the bakery industry.